QubesOS/qubes-posts/2026-XX-XX-qubes-os-summit-2026-tickets-for-sale-and-speaker-proposals-now-open.md

    - Requires a [free virtual ticket](https://pretix.eu/qubes/summit2026/)
    - For those who are presenting remotely
    - For those who are attending presentations remotely and wish to ask questions or engage in active discussion in a live chat during the presentations
-   - Does not grant access to interactive workshops, design sessions, or the hackathon
+   - Does not grant access to the hackathon or any design sessions
    - Does not provide the opportunity to socialize, network, or mingle with like-minded individuals who are passionate about secure computing
    - Does not grant access to any non-livestreamed, non-recorded presentations (see below)
    - Does not grant access to attend presentations as a live audience member